MyTooliT/ICOc/Documentation/Tutorials.md

 Connection:
   -b BLUETOOTH_ADDRESS, --bluetooth-address BLUETOOTH_ADDRESS
-                        connect to device with specified Bluetooth address (e.g.
-                        “08:6b:d7:01:de:81”)
-  -n NAME, --name NAME  connect to device with specified name
+                        connect to device with specified Bluetooth address (e.g. “08:6b:d7:01:de:81”) -n NAME, --name NAME  connect to device with specified name

 Measurement:
   -f FILENAME, --filename FILENAME
-                        base name of the output file (default: Measurement) -p XYZ, --points XYZ  specify the axes for which acceleration data should be acquired (e.g. “101” to measure data for the x- and z-axis but not for the y-axis) (default: 100)
-  -r SECONDS, --run-time SECONDS
+                        base name of the output file (default: Measurement) -p XYZ, --points XYZ  specify the sensor number (1 – 8) for each axis; use 0 to disable the measurement for an axis (e.g. “104” to use sensor 1 for the x-axis and sensor 4 for the z-axis) (default: 100) -r SECONDS, --run-time SECONDS
                         run time in seconds (values equal or below “0” specify infinite runtime) (default: 0)

 ADC:
   -s 2–127, --prescaler 2–127